talmai-random/go-step-sequencer/README.md

 <a name="header"></a>
 ### Header

 The first section of any `.splice` file is the header sectoin.
-It appears to contain a File Type and a File Body Size.
+It contains a File Type and a File Body Size.

 <a name="splice_file_body_type"></a>
 #### "SPLICE" File Type